Python

 Changes to the ~/.zprofile file will not take effect in the Terminal until you've quit and restarted the terminal.

-Python installed with Rye
+Python installed with UV

 $ echo $PATH